 In 1984 Merrill’s Pharmacy closed after 73 years of operation.
 Co-owners Marc E. Guy, then mayor of the village of Delhi, and Richard K. Aikens sold the store to the Rite-Aid Corporation.
 Guy and Aikens continued to work there as pharmacists.

 Upon his exiting the drug store business in 1956, the local newspaper editor wrote of Merrill.
-“Forty-five years is a long time to serve community as druggist and owner of a store completely stocked with all the items people have come to learn they could find at Merrill’s A friendly, accommodating atmosphere has made a lasting reputation for Merrill’s Drug Store.
+“Forty-five years is a long time to serve a community as druggist and owner of a store completely stocked with all the items people have come to learn they could find at Merrill’s.
+A friendly, accommodating atmosphere has made a lasting reputation for Merrill’s Drug Store.
 Its patrons extend thanks to its former owner for the years of service.” (“Merrill’s Drug Store Now Has New Owner.”
 Delaware Republican-Express.
 October 4, 1956.)

 Merrill was active in local community organizations.
 He was a member of the Delhi Lodge, N. 439 F. and A. M., the local Masonic fraternity, for over 60 years; he was a member and past president of the Delhi Kiwanis Club; and he was a 68-year member of the First Presbyterian Church at Delhi.